wbcmedia/wbcmedia.github.io/draft.md

 **_Cicely_** : Errr...
 Norman.

 **_Lord Naff_** : What?
-The labourer, he's from the lower classes, you can't, he can't, it's not decent.
+The labourer?
+He's from the lower classes!
+You can't!
+He can't!
+It's not decent.
 Are you intending to marry?

 - Curtains open here?

 **_Cicely_** : Well, I haven't told him how I feel yet but...

 - Hildegaard enters, looking for LN

-**_Hildegaard_** : Oh, THERE you are, I think maybe you have been avoiding me?
+**_Hildegaard_** : Oh, ZHERE you are, I zhink maybe you have been avoiding me?

 - Norman enters carrying his toolbag